smilies-polito/PhysiSandS/README.md

 All code was developed and executed on a **Linux Ubuntu 22.04.4 LTS** (GNU/Linux 5.15.0-131-generic x86_64) operating system using **Python 3.10**.

-In case of any issues reproducing the results or installing the dependencies, we provide a **Singularity container** along with a tutorial on how to execute it.
+In case of any issues reproducing the results or installing the dependencies, we provide a **Singularity container** and a **Docker container** along with a tutorial on how to execute them.